cfarrell02/CatWalk/docs/design.md

 ### Factories and Dynamic Generation

 The game's infinite generation mechanic relies on 10 preset game objects serving as sections of road, which dynamically generate as the player progresses.
-This dynamic generation extends to cars and pizza within the game, following a similar mechanism.
+This dynamic generation extends to cars and pizza within the game, which follow a similar mechanism.
 Utilizing factories for these elements enables the game to populate its environment dynamically as the player advances.
 Despawning of the roads is also implemented as the player passes to ensure an optimised experience.

 ### Input
 - **Button Controls:** Menu navigation utilizes buttons, allowing players to interact with various options such as starting the game or accessing settings.
 - **Swipe Gestures:** In-game movement is controlled by swipe gestures; players swipe in desired directions (forward, backward, left, or right) to maneuver the cat character, offering intuitive and responsive gameplay controls.

 ### Interactions with Characters and Environment
 - **Main Character Interaction:** The main character, a cat in this game, is the primary focus.
 To prevent collisions with stationary objects like traffic cones or bins, raycasting is employed.
 This technique ensures that the cat doesn't walk into obstacles in the landscape.
-It detects if a collider is in the next tile and blocks movement to that tile.
+It detects if a collider is in the next tile and blocks movement to that tile if so.

 - **Collectible Pizza Interaction:** The cat character interacts with pizza slices scattered across the game environment.
 Interacting with pizza earns the player 10 points, incentivizing players to collect these items during gameplay.